 Visiting Santa Maria del Fiore is completely free.
 Make sure you respect the rules of attire as this is a place of worship.
 You must cover your shoulders, knees, and refrain from wearing sandals, hats, and sunglasses.

 As it’s a free attraction, there can be long lines that grow throughout the day.
 The lines do move rather quickly, but we recommend arriving early.
 Allow yourself about 30 minutes to fully experience the interior of the Florence Cathedral.

 Brunelleschi’s Dome: The Duomo Florence

 You must book your entry time for the Duomo ahead of time.
 There are only a limited amount of spaces for each time slot every day, and they do sell out.
 Plan in advance to book the best time slot for your schedule.
 Give yourself about one hour to see the Duomo.
 This includes seeing the interior, climbing the stairs, and admiring the view at the top.

 Even with a limited amount of people allowed at one time, we found that the wait times were still lengthy inside the Duomo.
 Try to book your visit as early in the day as possible for shorter wait times.

-There’s so much history in this church.
-The cathedral was designed by Arnolfo di Cambio, and the first stone of the facade was placed in September of 1296.
 The Duomo was added in the 15th century by Filippo Brunelleschi.
 The dome is egg-shaped and built without using any scaffolding.
-It was revolutionary at the time…and it’s still an architectural feat.
+It was revolutionary at the time and it’s still an architectural feat.
 The cathedral took about 140 years to complete, with some finishing touches extending beyond that time.